Our Passion

 • 9:00 PM - Lights Out

-Counselors help their Campers get ready for bed, and most Campers fall asleep right away after a full day of activity.
+Counselors help their campers get ready for bed, and most campers fall asleep right away after a full day of activity.
 Usually, by 10 o'clock, the camp is quiet as everyone rests before another fun day.